ray-project/ray/doc/source/profiling.rst

 .. code-block:: bash

   # Use the appropriate path.
-  PLASMA_MANAGER=ray/python/ray/core/src/plasma/plasma_manager
+  RAYLET=ray/python/ray/core/src/ray/raylet/raylet

-  google-pprof -svg $PLASMA_MANAGER /tmp/pprof.out > /tmp/pprof.svg
+  google-pprof -svg $RAYLET /tmp/pprof.out > /tmp/pprof.svg
   # Then open the .svg file with Chrome.

   # If you realize the call graph is too large, use -focus=<some function> to zoom
   # into subtrees.
-  google-pprof -focus=epoll_wait -svg $PLASMA_MANAGER /tmp/pprof.out > /tmp/pprof.svg
+  google-pprof -focus=epoll_wait -svg $RAYLET /tmp/pprof.out > /tmp/pprof.svg

 Here's a snapshot of an example svg output, taken from the official
 documentation: